 Although our book does not "speak" to the new realities of 2020, we hold out a helping hand for your grief.
 Life Came to a Standstill is dedicated to every heart impacted by loss.
 We "get it" that your grief continues to impact you while world events attempt to overshadow your sorrow.

 The Story of the Dragonfly (photo upward to the left) begins: "Once in a little pond, in the muddy water under the lily pads, there lived a little water beetle . . ."
 Barbara, bereaved mom of Nathan, in Nathan's honour and memory, lovingly crafts these beautiful key chains from parachute silk.
 She donates the key chains, including this timeless legend.
 If you have an interest in Barbara's compassionate work, you may contact her at: firstname.lastname@example.org

-To learn about Life Came to a Standstill, including photos, a piece of the Introduction, and to read the first paragraph of each chapter, choose the page, "author & contributing writers."
-To view the opinions of others, please check out "reviews."
+To learn about Life Came to a Standstill: photos, a piece of the Introduction, and to read the first paragraph of each chapter choose: "author & contributing writers."
+To view the opinions of others, please open "reviews."
 Moving through our site, under "more" you will find 2 free support-booklets ready to click and print.
-Scroll further under "more" for book tips.
+Then, scroll further under "more" for book tips.
 Grieving a loved-one is the hardest work and we'd like to help you.